MrMaelu/Resizer/README.md

 ```

 ## Notes:
-- Windows without position/size in config will be auto-arranged based on screen size.
 - Window titles in config are matched partially and case-insensitively against open windows.

 #### This application is made with ultrawide monitors in mind (32:9 / 21:9) and will work best on a single monitor setup